ITM Executes License Agreement to Obtain Worldwide Exclusive License for the Clinical Development and Commercialization of Folate-Based Radiotheranostics

 - Licensing agreement broadens indication areas to include all folate-receptor-positive malignant tumors

-Garching / Munich Germany, December 14, 2023 – ITM Isotope Technologies Munich SE (ITM), a leading radiopharmaceutical biotech company, today announced that it has executed its license agreement with the life science business of Merck KGaA, Darmstadt, Germany, to obtain a worldwide exclusive license for the clinical development and commercialization of radiolabeled folate derivatives for therapeutic and diagnostic applications against folate-receptor-positive malignant tumors.
-Under the terms of the agreement, the company will supply ITM with its first-in-class folate precursors for radiolabeling, which ITM will use to advance the clinical and potential future commercial development of its folate receptor-targeting radiopharmaceutical pipeline candidates.
+Garching / Munich Germany, December 14, 2023 – ITM Isotope Technologies Munich SE (ITM), a leading radiopharmaceutical biotech company, today announced that it has executed its license agreement with Merck, a leading science and technology company, to obtain a worldwide exclusive license for the clinical development and commercialization of radiolabeled folate derivatives for therapeutic and diagnostic applications against folate-receptor-positive malignant tumors.
+Under the terms of the agreement, Merck will supply ITM with its first-in-class folate precursors for radiolabeling, which ITM will use to advance the clinical and potential future commercial development of its folate receptor-targeting radiopharmaceutical pipeline candidates.
 The worldwide exclusive license has been expanded to all folate-receptor-positive malignant tumors.
-The patented folate precursors provided to ITM by Merck KGaA, Darmstadt, Germany was originally developed by scientists at the company, and the Paul Scherrer Institute (PSI), a leading Swiss research institute in the natural and engineering sciences.
+The patented folate precursors provided to ITM by Merck were originally developed by scientists at Merck and the Paul Scherrer Institute (PSI), a leading Swiss research institute in the natural and engineering sciences.
 Financial terms of the agreement were not disclosed.

 ITM is currently developing ITM-52, a radiopharmaceutical candidate comprised of a folate receptor α (FRα) targeting moiety coupled with a medical isotope, which the company intends to advance to phase I clinical testing.
 ITM’s theranostic pairing, ITM-55D/ITM-52 is designed to address current limitations in both the screening and treatment paradigm.

-Folate receptors are industry-validated targets that are being addressed in cancer diagnosis and treatment paradigms, particularly for use in hard-to-treat solid tumors including indications such as ovarian cancers.
+Folate receptors are industry-validated targets that are being addressed in cancer diagnosis and treatment paradigms particularly for use in hard-to-treat solid tumor including indications such as ovarian cancers.

 “The folate receptor has long been known as an interesting tumor target, however, the potential of folate radioconjugates for imaging and therapy of cancer has not yet been sufficiently exploited in the clinic.
 As scientists at the Paul Scherrer Institute, we welcome the development of folate radioconjugates for clinical use as an important step towards offering a benefit especially to patients with ovarian cancer, who have a notoriously poor prognosis,” added Cristina Müller, PhD, Research Group Leader at the PSI.